 By talking with the lawyer, you can get answers to your questions, learn about your options, and figure out the best way to exercise your legal rights.

 Debt collectors know that an FDCPA lawsuit can be expensive to defend and could result in a judgment against them.
 So, you might be able to use FDCPA violations as leverage in debt negotiations.
-A lawyer can analyze your evidence and let you know how much leverage you have, and help you negotiate settlements if you need assistance.
+A lawyer can analyze your evidence, let you know how much leverage you have, and help you negotiate settlements if you need assistance.

 Make sure you have evidence of the violation—like records showing an excessive number of phone calls or a thread of threatening text messages.
-It's a good idea to keep a log of when the collector calls, including the date and time, and be sure to note who called and exactly what the collector said.
+It's a good idea to keep a log of when the collector calls, including the date and time, and note who called and exactly what the collector said.
 Share this log with the lawyer.